TelemetryDeck/docs/articles/views-per-purchase-example.md

 ## Filtering

 We only want to consider the signals of type `upgradeDetailViewDidLoad` and `purchaseSuccessful`.
-We can achieve that with an `and` filter.
+We can achieve that with an `or` filter.

 ```json
 "filter": {